 I was a rather the shy child, but from my early age I was eager for education and creativity.
 Through an endless love for literature, I created a strong connection with art since the early years, which gradually grew into self-expression in painting and other art forms.
 My achievements in this area were recognized more than once in both local and national competitions, and over time I decided to devote my life to art.
 After four years of children's art school, which I graduated with honors, at the age of 16 I entered the studio of the Far Eastern artist Vladimir Serebryakov, where I continued to study the basics of realistic painting and drawing.

-After graduating from gymnasium in Blagoveshchensk, in 2010 I returned to my beloved hometown of St. Petersburg, where I entered the N. Roerich’s Art School at the Faculty of Painting and Art Education.
+After graduating from Gymnasium #25 in Blagoveshchensk, in 2010 I returned to my beloved hometown of St. Petersburg, where I entered the N. Roerich’s Art School at the Faculty of Painting and Art Education.
 This institution was distinguished by its strict adherence to Soviet traditions in the visual arts, which undoubtedly gave me a strong base in this direction, but required further development.
 In 2013, I entered the State St. Petersburg Academy of Arts and Design named after I. Stieglitz (not to be confused with Stierlitz, especially in the light of my future fate) to the department of Book Art and Printmaking.
 Here the focus was also directed to more traditional techniques, and along with realistic painting and drawing, studying at the Academy made it possible to deepen skills in composition, illustration, traditional printing techniques (etching, lithography, linocut), graphic design.
-At the same time, I did not stop my passion for photography, both digital and analog, which began even before moving to St. Petersburg.
+At the same time, I did not stop my passion for photography, both digital and analog.
 This was also reflected in my later art over time.

 At that time I didn’t speak German yet, the very decision to go to Germany was rather spontaneous, so at first it was difficult for me to find myself in a foreign culture.
 As I already said, the approach to education in the West was completely different from the Russian one, and what I’ve seen at the university, taken out of context due to translation difficulties, was rather bewildering.
 But my intellectual curiosity didn’t allow to give up so easily, and together with German grammar, attempts to comprehend the mysterious German art began.
 Its external dryness turned out to be minimalism, the unnecessary complexity of concepts eventually transformed into analytical approach to thinking, and the apparent carelessness and clumsiness was the result of playfulness and even poetry.

 Although I didn’t intend to become an indispensable supporter of all Western trends in art, the number of expressive techniques and philosophical approaches that should be learned could hardly be overestimated.
 Basically, I was attracted by complete freedom of action (within Western values, of course).
-But since I never considered myself a “political artist” (or propagandist, let’s call a spade a spade), and examples of modern Western art often pleased the eyes and challenged the mind, it was decided to stay and finish my studies in Germany.
+But since I never considered myself a “political artist”, and examples of modern Western art often pleased the eyes and challenged the mind, it was decided to stay and finish my studies in Germany.
 Which I successfully did, finally leaving the university gates in 2020 into the world locked down for quarantine.